Safety in the surf at Sydneys and Austrialias beaches

 to flow back out, usually in deep channels where the waves will not break.

-Surfboard riders use the "rips" to get quickly out to the breaking waves.
+You may see surfboard riders using the "rips" as transport lanes to get quickly out to the breaking waves.

-If you are caught in a "rip" DO NOT PANIC but stay calm and consider your
+If you are caught in a "rip" DO NOT PANIC but stay calm and try and work out which direction the rip water is flowing.

-If you panic, your instinct will be to swim towards the beach, against the flow
+If you panic, your instinct will be to swim against the flow

 of the water.